+Areas that need more content

+Explain Exception Handling patterns such as Try/Catch approaches; Actions to take when an Exception occurs

+Better explanation of Error Categories and their definitions: (EX: Infrastructure vs. Service vs. Resource)

 Exception Handling

 The SOA web service interfacing style of SOAP tends to be centered around operations that are usually use-case specific and specialized.
 In contrast, RESTful is centered around business/data entities exposed as resources that are identified via URIs and can be manipulated via standardized CRUD-like methods using different representations.

 This section of the document will focus on RESTful error handling although SOAP error handling may be included in a latter iteration.
-Based on the longer length of time that SOAP based web service development time been active at the VA versus RESTful, is reasonable to assume that the percentage of SOAP versus RESTful tilts heavily on the side of SOAP.

 Exception Handling Approach